christianacca/static-web-apps-auth/docs/create-initial-repo.md

    }
    ```

    To confirm setup run `npm start`.
 Browse to <http://localhost:4200> you should see the generated angular app site
+   (_Note: you might have to do this an incognito browser to avoid browser grumbling about lack of SSL_)

    **IMPORTANT**: if you get the error: `Cannot find module 'webpack'`, then: